Library of Congress

 Does Having an ISSN Mean I Can Mail My Serial at Special Postal Rates?

-No. The U.S. Postal Service uses the ISSN as an identification number for certain publications mailed at second class postage rates, but all publications have to meet the same requirements for a second class mailing permit regardless of whether they have an ISSN or not.
-Contact your local postmaster about obtaining a second class mailing permit.
+No. The U.S. Postal Service uses the ISSN as an identification number for periodicals rate mailing privileges, but all publications have to meet the same requirements for a periodicals mailing permit regardless of whether they have an ISSN or not.
+Contact your local postmaster about obtaining a periodicals rate permit.

 How Are ISSN Used in Bar Codes?